roryleung/ICGL17/_pages/home.md

 * Mary Baltazani, University of Oxford
 * Vicky Chondrogianni, University of Edinburgh
-* Giorgos Giannakis, Aristotle University of Thessaloniki
+* Georgios Giannakis, Aristotle University of Thessaloniki
 * Kleanthes Grohmann, University of Cyprus
 * Sophia Marmaridou, National and Kapodistrian University of Athens
 * George Tsoulas, University of York